thatbeautifuldream/thatbeautifuldream/README.md

 📍 Bangalore, India | Product Engineer @ [Merlin AI](https://getmerlin.in/chat) | Building for 2M+ users

 Perpetually building side projects that started as "just an idea for the weekend."
-Making AI interfaces feel less robotic and more human — one shipped product at a time.
+Making AI interfaces feel less robotic and more human.

 🧠 [models.surf](https://models.surf) — Discover AI models and filter capabilities